MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/graphics-display-health-percent-devices-with-display-issues-resume-from-low-power.md

 ---
-title: Graphics display health: Percent of devices with display issues when resume from low power state
+title: Percent of devices with display issues when resume from low power state
 description: The measure aggregates telemetry from a 7-day sliding window into a percent of machines that encountered display issues when resuming from a low power state ms.topic: article ms.date: 05/20/2019